Who We Are

 Saving children's lives in under-resourced health systems by empowering physicians with state-of-the-art medical software

-We envision a world where all physicians caring for children have immediate access to current medical information
+We envision a world where all physicians have immediate access to current medical information

 In 2013, PEMSoft was acquired by EBSCO, a multi-national information services company in Ipswich, MA, and PEMSoft was integrated into a larger generic software system called DynaMed.
 At the time of the acquisition, Ron entered into a philanthropic agreement with EBSCO that supported continued donations of the software in the low-income world through KCE.
 Since then, the unique partnership between KCE and EBSCO has flourished as EBSCO has shared its immense resources with KCE to help children worldwide.
 Over 16 years, KCE has gifted PEMSoft and DynaMed software to doctors in public hospitals in 23 countries on three continents: Africa, South America and Asia.